kameqdev/game-server-status-bot/README.md

 ## Putting dynamic data into Discord bot status
 You can insert dynamic game server data into *name* and *state* by putting *{[some_gamedig_response_key](https://github.com/gamedig/node-gamedig?tab=readme-ov-file#query-response)}* in a string, e.g. "Players: {numplayers}".
 Be aware that using keys with an object or array type can result in unexpected behaviour.
+Also don't use it in strings displayed when server is offline, because it will simply end up with unsubstituted values in bot status.
+You might be aware, that it is not possible to fetch data from offline or not existing server :>

 ## Config
 | **key** | **type** | **description** |